Portrait of Dr Gunnar Niels

 Dr Gunnar Niels : Managing Partner

-Gunnar leads Oxera’s work in competition policy and litigation, with more than 25 years’ experience in the field covering mergers, agreements, abuse of dominance, damages and state aid.
-He has advised companies such as Deutsche Bahn, Liberty Global, Facebook, ConocoPhillips and Mastercard, as well as government bodies and the European Commission.
-Gunnar has provided expert testimony before courts in a range of jurisdictions, including the UK, the Netherlands, Belgium, Austria, Finland, Spain, Canada, South Africa and New Zealand, and has presented at oral hearings in European Commission inquiries.
+Gunnar leads Oxera’s work in competition policy and litigation, with more than 30 years’ experience in the field covering mergers, agreements, abuse of dominance, damages and state aid.
+He has advised companies such as Booking.com, Deutsche Bahn, Liberty Global and Mastercard, as well as government bodies and the European Commission.
+Gunnar has provided expert testimony before courts in a range of jurisdictions, including Austria, Belgium, Canada, Finland, the Netherlands, New Zealand, South Africa, Spain and the UK, and has presented at oral hearings in European Commission inquiries.

-Author of Economics for Competition Lawyers (Oxford University Press, second edition, 2016), Gunnar is on the board of Markt en Mededinging, has been guest editor for the Antitrust Bulletin, and has published in many leading journals.
-Before joining Oxera in 1999, Gunnar was deputy head of the Economics Directorate at Mexico’s Federal Competition Commission.
+Author of Economics for Competition Lawyers (Oxford University Press, third edition, 2023), Gunnar has published articles in many leading journals.
+Before joining Oxera in 1999, Gunnar was deputy head of the Economics Directorate at Mexico’s Federal Competition Commission for four years, and prior to that a research assistant at the Erasmus University Rotterdam.
 He is listed in The International Who’s Who of Competition Lawyers & Economists.

 Tel: +44 (0) 1865 253019